hyouteki/cwndebpf/README.md

-## kernel\_cwnd
+# kernel\_cwnd

-An eBPF program to modify the kernel's congestion window (cwnd) based on a user-space provided value stored in an eBPF map.
+An eBPF program that modifies the kernel's congestion window (cwnd) based on a user-space-provided value stored in an eBPF map.
 The modification occurs only if a fallback flag, stored in another eBPF map, is set to true.
 The user-space program updates these maps using the `bpftool map update` command.

-### Getting started
+## Getting Started
-- `make`: build `vmlinux.h` and the program.
+- `make`: Build `vmlinux.h` and the program.
-- `make load_kernel_cwnd`: attach the hooks and load the program.
+- `make load_kernel_cwnd`: Attach the hooks and load the program.
-- `make map.update MAP=CwndMap VAL=00`: dummy user space program for testing the loaded eBPF program.
+- `make map.update MAP=CwndMap VAL=00`: Update the `CwndMap` for testing the loaded eBPF program.
-- `make map.dump MAP=CwndMap`: dump the contents of `CwndMap` onto the stdout.
+- `make map.dump MAP=CwndMap`: Dump the contents of `CwndMap` to stdout.
-- `make unload_kernel_cwnd`: detach the hooks and unload the program.
+- `make unload_kernel_cwnd`: Detach the hooks and unload the program.

-## log\_tcp\_cwnd
+# log\_tcp\_cwnd

-An eBPF program to log the value of kernel congestion window (cwnd) to the trace pipe whenever a TCP connection is used for a HTTPS request.
+An eBPF program that logs the kernel's congestion window (cwnd) value to the trace pipe whenever a TCP connection is used for an HTTPS request.

-### Getting started
+## Getting Started
-- `make`: build `vmlinux.h` and the program.
+- `make`: Build `vmlinux.h` and the program.
-- `make load_log_tcp_cwnd`: attach to the tracepoint and load the program.
+- `make load_log_tcp_cwnd`: Attach to the tracepoint and load the program.
-- `make trace_log_tcp_cwnd`: flushes the trace\_pipe and stores new logs into `log_tcp_cwnd.log`
+- `make trace_log_tcp_cwnd`: Flush the trace pipe and store new logs in `log_tcp_cwnd.log`.
-- `make log_tcp_cwnd.csv`: process the `log_tcp_cwnd.log` and creates a csv file.
+- `make log_tcp_cwnd.csv`: Process `log_tcp_cwnd.log` and create a CSV file.
-- `make unload_log_tcp_cwnd`: detach the hooks and unload the program.
+- `make unload_log_tcp_cwnd`: Detach the hooks and unload the program.

-## always\_update\_cwnd
+# always\_update\_cwnd

-An eBPF program to modify the kernel's congestion window (cwnd) based on a user-space provided value stored in an eBPF map.
-Unlike `kernel_cwnd.bpf.c` the updation happens everytime.
+An eBPF program that modifies the kernel's congestion window (cwnd) based on a user-space-provided value stored in an eBPF map.
+Unlike `kernel_cwnd.bpf.c`, the update occurs every time.
 The user-space program updates these maps using the `bpftool map update` command.

-### Getting started
+## Getting Started
-- `make`: build `vmlinux.h` and the program.
+- `make`: Build `vmlinux.h` and the program.
-- `make load_always_update_cwnd`: attach the hooks and load the program.
+- `make load_always_update_cwnd`: Attach the hooks and load the program.
-- `make map.update MAP=CwndMap VAL=00`: dummy user space program for testing the loaded eBPF program.
+- `make map.update MAP=CwndMap VAL=00`: Update the `CwndMap` for testing the loaded eBPF program.
-- `make map.dump MAP=CwndMap`: dump the contents of `CwndMap` onto the stdout.
+- `make map.dump MAP=CwndMap`: Dump the contents of `CwndMap` to stdout.
-- `make unload_always_update_cwnd`: detach the hooks and unload the program.
+- `make unload_always_update_cwnd`: Detach the hooks and unload the program.

-> [!Important]
+> **Important**
-> Unloading the program is crucial; otherwise, the program and map will remain persistent until the system restarts.
+> Unloading the program is crucial; otherwise, the program and map will persist until the system restarts.

-## Installation
+# Installation
 ```bash
 git clone https://github.com/hyouteki/cwndebpf --depth=1
 cd cwndebpf